 Keeping your spine straight, lean back slightly and lift your feet, bringing your shins parallel to the floor.

 Draw in your low back, lift your chest, and lengthen the front of your torso.
-Then, extend your arms forward, in line with your shoulders with your palms facing each other.

 Balance on your sit bones, keeping your spine straight.
 Take care not to let your lower back sag or chest collapse.